SGM Herbert A. Friedman (Ret.)

 WITH YOUR COOPERATION, THE SAFETY IN THE VILLAGES WILL BE GUARANTEED.

-Leaflet 246-168-67 is depicted earlier in this article above with the symbol of the 173rd Airborne Brigade.
-The exact same text is on the front of leaflet 246-176-67, but the symbol has been changed to that of the United States Ninth Infantry Division.
+Leaflet 246-168-67 is depicted earlier in this article above with the symbol of the 25th Infantry Division.
+The exact same text is on the front of leaflet 246-176-67, but the symbol has been changed to that of the United States 9th Infantry Division.
 The message on the back is:

 Attention American Personnel